Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/HARDWARE_SRS.md

 - Transmit pressure data from the microcontroller in the water to the microcontroller onshore using LoRa.

+- One unit shall communicate with the router while the other router sends data to the first unit.

+- If one unit goes down the data shall be sent from the sensor which is still alive.

 ### 2.2 Non-Functional Requirements